Persevering-Traveller/Bop-the-Block-SDL/README.md

 * Collision checking that is able to tell which side the collision happened
 * Ball collides with paddle and blocks
 * GUI that displays points and balls left
+* Read and write to a file that keeps a high score

 ## TODO
 * Add sound effects for different collisions and death